Banyan Bridge Complete

 Description

 Introducing the Banyan Bridge Hammock!
-Created from the influence of the our very own Chameleon Hammock.
-The Banyan is a modular bridge hammock that adapts as you hike through the seasons.
-It can be netless, netted, or have a top cover.
-We incorporated two ridgelines which gives you a spacious feel on the inside as well as insuring you have a consistent hang every time.
+Created from the influence of our very own Chameleon Hammock, the Banyan is a modular bridge hammock that adapts as you hike through the seasons.
+It can be set up netless, netted, or with a vented or moonlight top cover.
+We have incorporated two ridgelines for a spacious feel on the inside with a consistent hang every time.

 Specifications:

-Included with hammock body – dog bones, 2 – 110″ ridgelines, Ti Bridge Bones, 4 – Bridge hammock ends, double ended stuff sack, head and foot end poles.
+- Included with hammock body: 2 – 117″ ridgelines (including dog bones), Ti Bridge Bones, 4 – Bridge hammock ends, double ended stuff sack, head and foot end poles.
+Pole tips are about 5.2-5.3mm in diameter.

 Additional information